 Day 13 – Nara

 After yesterday's relaxing day it's time for some more astonishing sights.
-Today we will spend our time in Nara, Japan's first permanent capital.
+Today we will spend our time in Nara, Japan's first permanent capital, where deer roam free.
 The train ride to Nara will take about 1 hour.
 In Nara there are plenty of amazing sights to choose from, such as Kasuga shrine, Kofuku-ji temple, Yoshiki-en gardens or Tamukeyama shrine.
 Certainly on the list of must-sees is the Grand Buddha hall.
 In the afternoon we will return to Kyoto by train.

 Day 14 – Kyoto

 This is the final day of the tour.
-You can use it to visit those sights you still want to see, or to buy some souvenirs, or just relax in one of many temples in downtown Kyoto.
+You can use it to visit those sights you still want to see, or to buy some souvenirs, or just relax in a park.

-Depending on the time of our flight you can make your way to the airport near Osaka by a convenient train connection from Kyoto station.
+Depending on the time of your flight you can make your way to the Osaka airport.
+There is a convenient train connection from Kyoto station.
+Or stay a little longer!

 Note: In the event of unforeseen circumstances, for example an upcoming typhoon or a broken bus, it is be possible that the travel program must be adjusted.
 The final decision will be made by the tour leader.
 The sequence of the itinerary may be changed depending on opening times of attractions.